EnduranceCode/sencha-extjs-tutorials/README.md

 ### Peter Kellner's Hello World App

 The code written to replicate the first application example of the course [ExtJS Desktop Fundamentals](https://app.pluralsight.com/library/courses/extjs-desktop-fundamentals/recommended-courses) presented by [Peter Kellner](https://app.pluralsight.com/profile/author/peter-kellner) at [Pluralsight](https://www.pluralsight.com), is stored in the folder [`pk-hello-world`](./pk-hello-world) of this repository.

+### Peter Kellner's Conference Editor App

+The code written to replicate the Conference Editor application of the course [ExtJS Desktop Fundamentals](https://app.pluralsight.com/library/courses/extjs-desktop-fundamentals/recommended-courses) presented by [Peter Kellner](https://app.pluralsight.com/profile/author/peter-kellner) at [Pluralsight](https://www.pluralsight.com), is stored in the folder [`pk-conference-editor`](./pk-conference-editor) of this repository.